Staying on Top of Your Marketing Metrics

 What if your campaigns are on track, but you’re not hitting the number of leads you planned?
 Your goals and themes won’t change, but your channels and strategies might have to””and that’s what agile marketing is about.

-Apply the 80/20 rule to your marketing plan: 80% of your campaigns and activities should be planned in advance, while the remaining 20% can be committed later as you test, learn, and iterate.
+Apply the 80/20 rule to your marketing plan: plan 80% of campaigns in advance, leaving 20% flexible to test, learn, and iterate.

 But what if the leads you bring in from content syndication don’t convert?
 And what if you hit a snag in your email marketing due to list exhaustion or a blocklist?
 Take it from experience, it can happen, and when it does, it’s ugly.
 You’ll need to find a way to close the lead gap as quickly as possible.